Options at 16 and beyond

 Find out more about what's available and how to apply at Apprentice Kent.

-Some providers who offer apprenticeships also offer Study Learning Programmes for people aged 16 to 19.
+Some providers who offer apprenticeships also offer other forms of training for people aged 16 to 19.
 These include areas like catering, construction and hairdressing.
-To find out more visit the Kent Association of Training Organisations (KATO) website or talk to your careers teacher.
+To find out more visit the Ready to Work website.
+To find out more about providers who offer apprenticeships and other training visit the Kent Association of Training Organisations (KATO) website.

 Working for yourself